status-im/hackathon/submissions/README.md

 # Description
-DTS (Decentralized Tutoring System) or MyTutor is a decentralized app (dapp) that bring teachers/tutors and students closer.
+DTS (Decentralized Tutoring System) or MyTutor is a decentralized app (dapp) that brings teachers/tutors and students closer witjout any intermediaries.

-I built this app to help my wife who works as a tutor and always find hard to get new students (she has to work with companies that take huge fees on each course), it's also hard communicate with students, manage the agenda, chase up for the payment, etc.
+I built this app to help my wife who works as a tutor and always find hard to get new students (she has to work with companies/intermediaries that take huge fees on each course), it's also hard communicate with students, manage the agenda, chase up for the payment, etc.
 That's why comes MyTutor

 The dapp is sort of assistant that allows teacher to publish an announce, the student can go through the ads and start chatting with a teacher (feature not available), after Q&A and agreeing a date, time and a price, the teacher can setup a course.